-An angelic being appears to Philip the Evangelist and commands him to travel to Gaza.
+One of the holy angels appears to Philip the Evangelist and commands him to travel to Gaza.
 During his travel he runs into an Ethiopian eunuch, explains the gospel to him, and ultimately baptizes him (Acts 8:26 - 38).

-An angelic being appears to a Roman Centurion named Cornelius, in a vision, informing him to seek out the Apostle Peter.
+A righteous spirit appears to a Roman Centurion named Cornelius, in a vision, informing him to seek out the Apostle Peter.
 Cornelius and his family are baptized, becoming the first non-Jewish converts to Christianity (Acts 10:3 - 7, 30 - 32).
 God, after Peter is thrown into prison by Herod Agrippa I, sends one of his righteous spirits to free him and lead him to safety (Acts 12:1 - 10).

 An angel appears to Paul, in a dream, while he is sailing as a prisoner to Rome.
 He is told that he will not die during the journey but rather will appear before Caesar.
-The angelic messenger also states that Paul's prayer that all those aboard the ship are saved is granted (Acts 27:23 - 24).
+The messenger also states that Paul's prayer that all those aboard the ship are saved is granted (Acts 27:23 - 24).

-The Apostle John, in a vision, takes a prophetic little book from the hand of an angel.
+The Apostle John, in a vision, takes a prophetic little book from the hand of a spirit being.
 The spirit being tells him, "Take it and eat it; and it shall make your belly bitter, but in your mouth it shall be sweet as honey" (Revelation 10:8 - 9, HBFV).
 One of God's holy angels tells John to take a reed and measure God's temple (Revelation 11:1 - 2).

-An angel reveals to John the true meaning of a woman, riding a scarlet beast, who has on her forehead "MYSTERY, BABYLON THE GREAT, THE MOTHER OF THE HARLOTS AND OF THE ABOMINATIONS OF THE EARTH" (Revelation 17).
+One of God's spiritual servants reveals to John the true meaning of a woman, riding a scarlet beast, who has on her forehead "MYSTERY, BABYLON THE GREAT, THE MOTHER OF THE HARLOTS AND OF THE ABOMINATIONS OF THE EARTH" (Revelation 17).